OpenDSA/OpenDSA/RST/source/Development/BinaryTreeNodeSpace.rst

 Thus, the overhead fraction will be :math:`2P/(2P + D)`.
 The actual value for this expression depends on the relative size of pointers versus data fields.
-If we arbitrarily assume that :math:`P = D`, then a full tree has about two thirds of its total space taken up in overhead.
+If we arbitrarily assume that :math:`P = D`, then a binary tree has about two thirds of its total space taken up in overhead.
 Worse yet, the Full Binary Tree Theorem tells us that about half of the pointers are "wasted" NULL values that serve only to indicate tree